MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity.md

 The Microsoft Academic Network Similarity Package provides supplementary processing functionality for use with the Microsoft Academic Graph (MAG).
 For a detail description of the technology, please see [Multi-Sense Network Representation Learning in Microsoft Academic Graph](https://www.microsoft.com/research/project/academic/articles/multi-sense-network-representation-learning-in-microsoft-academic-graph/).

-This package includes network embedding resources for academic entities.
-It also includes Python classes for use in Azure Databricks and U-SQL functions for Azure Data Lake Analytics.
+This package includes Python classes for Azure Databricks and U-SQL functions for Azure Data Lake Analytics.
+It also includes network embedding resources for sevaral academic entities similarity senses.

 The functions/classes perform the following tasks.